langchain-ai/langchain/docs/index.rst

 Reference Docs
 ---------------

-| All of LangChain's reference documentation, in one place.
-Full documentation on all methods, classes, installation methods, and integration setups for LangChain.
+| Full documentation on all methods, classes, installation methods, and integration setups for LangChain.

 - `Reference Documentation <./reference.html>`_